TIDMAD: Time Series Dataset for Discovering Dark Matter with AI Denoising: Limitations and applications

 \section{Limitations and applications}

-\paragraph{Hardware and datataking period:} As illustrated in Figure \ref{fig:limits}, the baseline models fail to surpass the results of ABRA Run 3.
-This is attributed to hardware limitations and changes since the last data run, including (1) replacing the dark matter pickup cylinder with a pickup loop, consequently reducing the geometric coupling to the dark matter signal, and (2) reducing the data-taking period to 24 hours from three months.
-The decision to implement these changes was driven by the aim to enable ABRA to simultaneously search for dark matter and gravitational waves, thereby enhancing the scientific scope of the experiment.
-The shortened data-taking duration was necessitated by operational constraints of the dilution refrigerator.
-While running time series models over the frequency domain data of ABRA Run 3 is not possible, reverting to the previous pickup structure and extending the data-taking period would enable us to generate time series data matching the results of ABRA Run 3. \paragraph{Null result vs. potential discovery:} In Section~\ref{brazil}, we discussed how to set a dark matter limit using the provided analysis scripts.
-This script assumes a null result as no $5\sigma$ dark matter candidates were identified in this region of parameter space by ABRA Run 3.
+\paragraph{Hardware and datataking period:} As illustrated in Figure \ref{fig:limits}, the baseline models fail to surpass the results of ABRA-10cm Run 3.
+This is attributed to hardware limitations and changes since the last data run, including (1) replacing the dark matter pickup cylinder with a pickup loop, consequently reducing the geometric coupling to the dark matter signal, and (2) reducing the data taking period to 24 hours from three months.
+The decision to implement these changes was driven by the aim to enable ABRA-10cm to simultaneously search for dark matter and gravitational waves, thereby enhancing the scientific scope of the experiment.
+The shortened data taking duration was necessitated by operational constraints of the dilution refrigerator.
+Because the signal-to-noise ratio scales as the fourth root of integration time, we can increase ABRA-10cm's sensitivity to dark matter by increasing the data taking period \cite{jon}.
+Another more efficacious way to increase this signal-to-noise ratio is improving our denoising with ML; a doubling of our noise reduction represents a \textit{16x} speed up our data taking time revealing the out-sized return on investment in denoising techniques when compared to increased detector run time. \paragraph{Null result vs. potential discovery:} In Section~\ref{brazil}, we discussed how to set a dark matter limit using the provided analysis scripts.
+This script assumes a null result as no $5\sigma$ dark matter candidates were identified in this region of parameter space by ABRA-10cm Run 3.
 Therefore, we assume a null result for this much shorter ($24$ hr) data taking.
 This assumption enables us to establish upper limits on the coupling parameter $g_{a\gamma\gamma}$ for every mass point.
-As shown in Figure~\ref{fig:limits}, the ABRA-TIDMAD Raw limit without denoising covers a smaller region than ABRA Run 3 \cite{abra21}.
+As shown in Figure~\ref{fig:limits}, the ABRA-TIDMAD Raw limit without denoising covers a smaller region than ABRA-10cm Run 3 \cite{abra21}.